Paying for care in your own home

-How we assess whether you are eligible for funding from Hampshire County Council towards your care at home and how we work out what contribution you need to pay
+How we assess whether you are eligible for financial assistance from Hampshire County Council towards care in your own home (including personal care, respite, day care, Direct Payments, support work, and care and accommodation costs in educational colleges) and how we work out what contribution you need to pay

-There are three ways that care in your home may be paid for:
+There are three ways that care in your own home may be paid for:

 - The person being cared for (or their family or a friend) pays the full cost of their care.
 This is called ‘self-funding’